Scream199109/RickAndMorty/README.md

 First : write a command - npm i at command line to install all required dependencies:

-Second : launch applications with a command - npm run start.
+Second : launch applications with a command - npm start.

 Well done, the app started at http://localhost:3000/.